 - Holding one dumbbell in each hand, sit on the edge of a flat bench.

-4. Dumbbell Sumo Stance Calf Raise
+4. Bent-over Sumo Stance Calf Raises

 - Holding a pair of dumbbells, stand in the sumo squat position, feet two times wider than your hip-width and toes pointing slightly out.